-At NSPKU 2019, Lesley Walker, Psychological Therapist, took attendees through her emotional first aid toolkit for combatting distress and trauma associated with living with PKU.
+At NSPKU 2019, Lesley Walker, Psychological Therapist, took attendees through her emotional first aid toolkit for combatting distress and trauma associated with living on a Low Protein Diet.
 We wanted to write a blog post about the main technique she uses for her own patients, to help others that might be going through similar emotional health issues.

 Lesley’s children, son-in-law and grandchildren have PKU, so she knows first-hand how the condition can affect an individual and family.

 Lesley likened the initial PKU diagnosis to a ‘trauma’.
 A trauma is an event that is (i) negative; (ii) life changing; and (iii) unexpected.
 Post traumatic stress disorder (PTSD), anxiety and depression can all result from this trauma if not addressed properly, and Lesley discussed her most effective technique for combatting these negative feelings.
 This technique is called the Emotional Freedom Technique.

 The Emotional Freedom Technique: Introduction